 “The golden sands and crystal waters of Bondi Beach continue to capture hearts all around the world.
 As Bondi’s only officially licensed surf school on Australia’s most famous beach, our team of passionate and experienced Surf Instructors has been changing lives one wave at a time since 1995.
 Home to Australia’s oldest surf lifesaving club, funky beach bars, restaurants, urban-style shops, and hip markets Let’s Go Surfing and Bondi is an experience not to be missed.
 Australia’s greatest surf experience on Australia’s Greatest Beaches.”

 No visit to Sydney would be complete without strolling along the unbelievably scenic path between Bondi and Coogee Beach.
 It’s one of the best tourist attractions in the city, and I’ll honestly never forget my first time doing this trek.
+I do this EVERY time I return to Sydney and the best introduction to what makes Sydney so special.

 I don’t care if you have only 2 days in Sydney or a full week – this is a must-do when visiting Sydney.
 The path is super easy to follow and will lead you around to all of the best beaches in Sydney’s eastern suburbs, from Bondi, Tamarama, Bronte, Waverly, Clovelly, Gordons Bay, and ending in Coogee Beach.